 The density of the forests located in the Megamalai region makes it the natural habitat and domicile for myriad animals, reptiles, insects, birds and butterflies Rare plants and herbs flourish in this locality and these have been in study for healthcare and other purposes.

 Vellimalai (Silver Mountain) got this name from its appearance of clouds resting at the top of the mountain.
 The silver tinted clouds are a splendid sight and give the viewer the picturesque effect as they gently rest atop the treetops and green hills.
 This location is ideal for sighting wild animals and exploring the nature that abounds here.
 Tea plantations that are scientifically managed are aplenty in this area.

-The elevation of this place is about 5,400 feet above the mean sea level and it is situated in the heart of Meghamalai and it is here that the river Vaigai originates.
+The elevation of this place is about 5,400 feet above the mean sea level and it is situated in the heart of Megamalai and it is here that the river Vaigai originates.

 Kumli is the border town through which you can reach Munnar.
-Travelling 85 kilometers from Meghamalai we can reach Thekkadi in Kerala.
+Travelling 85 kilometers from Megamalai we can reach Thekkadi in Kerala.